IkariMeister/LoginApp/README.md

 object IncorrectCredentials : LoginError()
 ```

-For the threading problem, kotlinx.Coroutines are the solution chosen as Interactors since they are a fancy and most common way to implement the Interactors nowadays.
+For the threading problem, `kotlinx.Coroutines` are the solution chosen as **Interactors** since they are a fancy and most common way to implement the Interactors nowadays.

-For the presentation layer, MVP pattern is the chosen implementation because is the most familiar implementation for the development team, we could consider moving to MVVM with data binding, but our expertise and confidence with MVP make us feel more comfortable.
+For the presentation layer, **MVP** pattern is the chosen implementation because is the most familiar implementation for the development team, we could consider moving to **MVVM** with data binding, but our expertise and confidence with MVP make us feel more comfortable.

+`Koin` has been used as a Dependency provider, thought `Koin` is not a **DI framework**, it fits well with providing the needs of this project by now as Service Locator.
+If the project scales to much migrating to real DI frameworks like `Kodein` or `Dagger` would be recommended but `Koin simplicity benefits are enough to use it at this time.

-User validation has been implemented by using ValidatedNel applicative from _arrow_ library.
+User validation has been implemented by using `ValidatedNel` applicative from `Arrow` library.
 The validation process will be accumulative and will show all errors found.

 Rules that have been implemented are:
 * Email length less than 256 characters,